-302. PUBLIC FINANCE.
+§341.
+PUBLIC FINANCE.
+(Credit may be obtained in Education or Social Studies).
 (Summer Session only).
 Four hours credit.

-Prerequisite, one course in Economics.
+Prerequisite, one course of "100" level in Economics.
 A study of the methods employed by local, state, and federal governments to finance their activities.
 Particular attention is paid to the scope and effects of various types of fiscal policy.